 - Bolar provisions are required (provisions covering research into patented articles)

 As you can see it is intended that signatory states adopt US style IPR provisions.
-It is hard to see Vietnam putting some of these into effect without clashing with others, a good example being GI rules, which the EU has been working to promote in South East As
+It is hard to see Vietnam putting some of these into effect without clashing with others, a good example being GI rules, which the EU has been working to promote in South East Asia.

 No comments: